-Presumptive taxation scheme for persons having income from a profession
+Presumptive taxation scheme for persons having income from a profession (other than business income)

-Income of a taxpayer who is engaged in a specified profession, such as legal, medical, engineering, or architectural profession or the profession of accountancy or technical consultancy or interior decoration or any other profession, and whose total gross receipts does not exceed INR 20 million in a tax year is estimated at a sum equal to 50% of the total gross receipts.
-In other words, if the total turnover or gross receipt of the business exceeds INR 20 million, then the scheme cannot be adopted.
+Income of a taxpayer who is engaged in a specified profession, such as legal, medical, engineering, or architectural profession or the profession of accountancy or technical consultancy or interior decoration or any other profession, and whose total gross receipts does not exceed INR 5 million in a tax year is estimated at a sum equal to 50% of the total gross receipts.
+In other words, if the total turnover or gross receipt of the profession exceeds INR 5 million, then the scheme cannot be adopted.
 The scheme will apply to such resident taxpayer who is an individual, HUF, or partnership firm, but not a limited liability partnership firm.
 Under this scheme, the taxpayer will be deemed to have been allowed all the business expenses that he/she is otherwise eligible to claim.
 The taxpayer is not required to maintain books of accounts and get them audited unless the taxpayer claims profits and gains from the aforesaid profession are lower than the profits and gains deemed to be his/her income and the taxpayer’s income exceeds the maximum amount that is not chargeable to income-tax.

 Refer to Capital gains taxes in the Other taxes section for a description of the treatment of capital gains.

 Previously, dividend income received from an Indian company was not taxable in the hands of the shareholder if dividend distribution tax (DDT) had been paid on the same by the company.
 This was applicable to resident as well as NR shareholders.